hsarfraz/fincrime-online-payment-fraud-detection-/README.md

 * a weak ML model which is typically a decision tree
 * s strong ML model which composes of multiple weak models

+<ins> What is a residual? </ins>

+The residual is the difference between the actual data points and predicted values (actual - predicted = residual).
+The predicted values are the data points on the regression line (line of best fit)

 https://www.youtube.com/watch?v=QWEI0JjiDBg

 https://www.youtube.com/watch?v=PxgVFp5a0E4